Finally, Know When to Worry (and Not to Worry) About Abnormal Labs

 While the Lab Interpretation Crash Course isn’t one-on-one mentoring, having feedback and someone to clarify questions is invaluable, which is why there are two ways to work with me during the program:

-Weekly live Q&A sessions for the first 6 weeks of the course opening (then monthly or bi-weekly ongoing depending on demand) to clear up any lingering questions, and
+Monthly live Q&A sessions to clear up any lingering questions, and

 The option to submit your lab results for a chance to get live feedback from me, and see just how an experienced NPs thought process works.